420blaze420/tape0002/README.md

 * Company executives are concerned a wireless network will 'produce poor results' compared to the wired network.

 #### WPA3
-* Implement WPA 3 security protocol technologies on the new wireless network.
+* Must implement WPA3 security with 802.1X authentication on the new wireless network.

 #### Guest network isolation
 * A subnet for guest users will not be necessary.